vandeplaslab/Moran_Imaging/README.md

 ### Citation

-If you reuse our code, please cite our paper **provide link to preprint**.
+If you reuse our code, please cite our work **provide link to preprint**.
 For academic publications, please use the following Bibtex entry:

 **Insert a bibtex-like citation hereunder**